-- Follow-up to initial imaging study for further evaluation to characterize an abnormality/lesion related to an infection; OR - For evaluation of ANY of the following miscellaneous pathologies when prior testing has failed: - Further work-up or characterization of initial abnormal findings on physical or clinical exam including ANY of the following: - ◆ Lumbosacral plexopathy17; OR - ◆ Potential bony infection (osteomyelitis)18; OR - ◆ Septic arthritis18; OR - Ulcer or wound with clinical concern for infection18; OR - o Peri-anal fissures; OR - Post-treatment follow-up/surveillance, including re-staging; OR - Pre-treatment for treatment planning, including staging (e.g. interventional radiology procedures, before biopsy, radiation, surgery); OR - Follow-up to initial imaging study for further evaluation to characterize an abnormality/lesion related to congenital anomalies; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following is TRUE: - There is documented clinical necessity; AND - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison; AND - ANY of the following is TRUE:
+- Follow-up to initial imaging study for further evaluation to characterize an abnormality/lesion related to an infection; OR - For evaluation of ANY of the following miscellaneous pathologies when prior testing has failed: - Further work-up or characterization of initial abnormal findings on physical or clinical exam including ANY of the following: - ◆ Lumbosacral plexopathy; OR - ◆ Potential bony infection (osteomyelitis); OR - ◆ Septic arthritis; OR - Ulcer or wound with clinical concern for infection; OR - o Peri-anal fissures; OR - Post-treatment follow-up/surveillance, including re-staging; OR - Pre-treatment for treatment planning, including staging (e.g. interventional radiology procedures, before biopsy, radiation, surgery); OR - Follow-up to initial imaging study for further evaluation to characterize an abnormality/lesion related to congenital anomalies; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality) in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following are true: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.